-The following table sets forth the details of Ryanair's team (including all Group airlines) at each of March 31, 2021, 2020 and 2019:
+The following table sets forth the details of Ryanair's team (including all Group airlines) at each of March 31, 2022, 2021 and 2020:

 Number of Staff at March 31,

-Classification 2021 2020 2019
+Classification 2022 2021 2020

-Management 97 150 177
+Management 116 97 150

-Administrative/IT Labs 759 859 992
+Administrative/IT Labs 828 759 859

-Maintenance 417 395 426
+Maintenance 483 417 395

-Ground Operations 312 555 704
+Ground Operations 488 312 555

-Pilots 5,170 5,584 5,446
+Pilots 5,860 5,170 5,584

-Cabin Crew 8,261 9,725 9,095
+Cabin Crew 11,341 8,261 9,725

-Total 15,016 17,268 16,840
+Total 19,116 15,016 17,268

-Ryanair Group airlines are engaged in collective bargaining with unions in relation to long term pay and conditions agreements, as well as cost saving measures (including pay cuts) in response to the Covid-19 crisis.
+Ryanair Group airlines are engaged in collective bargaining with unions in relation to long term pay and conditions agreements, as well as the schedule for the restoration of agreed pay cuts implemented in response to the Covid-19 crisis to minimize job losses.
 Ryanair will continue to defend its existing high productivity business model.
-Ryanair believes that existing terms and conditions for both pilots and cabin crew are industry leading among European low cost B737 operators with competitive pay, advantageous fixed rosters, outstanding promotional opportunities and a wide choice of base locations across Europe.
+Ryanair believes that existing terms and conditions for both pilots and cabin crew are industry leading among European low cost operators with competitive pay, advantageous fixed rosters, outstanding promotional opportunities, and a wide choice of base locations across Europe.

 European regulations require pilots to be licensed as commercial pilots with specific ratings for each aircraft type flown.
 In addition, European regulations require all commercial pilots to be medically certified as physically fit.
 Licenses and medical certification are subject to periodic re-evaluation and require recurrent training and recent flying experience in order to be maintained.
 Maintenance engineers must be licensed and qualified for specific aircraft types.
 Cabin crew must undergo initial and periodic competency training.
 Training programs are subject to approval and monitoring by the competent authority.
-In addition, the appointment of senior management personnel directly involved in the supervision of flight operations, training, maintenance and aircraft inspection must be satisfactory to the competent authority.
-Based on its experience in managing the airline's growth to date, management believes that there is a sufficient pool of qualified and licensed pilots, engineers and mechanics within the EU to satisfy Ryanair's anticipated future needs in the areas of flight operations, maintenance and quality control.
+In addition, the appointment of senior management personnel directly involved in the supervision of flight operations, training, maintenance, and aircraft inspection must be satisfactory to the competent authority.
+Based on its experience in managing the airline's growth to date, management believes that there is a sufficient pool of qualified and licensed pilots, engineers, and mechanics within the EU to satisfy Ryanair's anticipated future needs in the areas of flight operations, maintenance and quality control.
 The consolidation within the aviation industry, airline closures and downsizing has resulted in an increase in pilot applications to join Ryanair.
 Ryanair has also been able to satisfy its needs for additional pilots and cabin crew through the use of contract agencies.
 These contract pilots and cabin crew are included in the table above.

 Ryanair's crew earn productivity-based incentive payments, including a sales bonus for onboard sales for flight attendants and payments based on the number of hours or sectors flown by pilots and cabin crew (within limits set by industry standards or regulations governing maximum working hours.)
-Ryanair's pilots are currently subject to EASA-approved limits of 900 flight-hours per calendar year.
+Ryanair's pilots and cabin crew are currently subject to EASA-approved limits of 900 flight-hours per calendar year.